Across Latin America and the Caribbean, there are exciting signs that climate change action is going mainstream.

 The potential for electric buses to help tackle air pollution, reduce emissions and fossil fuel imports is impressive.
 LAC also has ideal conditions for electric buses to deliver emission reductions given the region’s extensive use of hydropower and potential for more solar and wind energy.
 The region also has the largest number of Bus Rapid Transport Systems (BRTs) worldwide with 62 in operation transporting millions of people every day.

 That’s why the IDB Group is working with Argentina, Brazil, Colombia, Costa Rica, Mexico, and Paraguay to help accelerate the arrival of clean buses through technical support, financing and insurance, risk management and credit enhancement.
 To support clean public transport, we are also financing the first line of the elevated metro line in Bogotá and co-financing Quito’s metro system, which is nearing completion.

-With COP25 fast approaching, 2019 is a huge year for LAC’s climate action.
+The next two years are crucial for global climate action as the deadline for countries to submit more ambitious national climate plans known as Nationally Determined Contributions (NDCs) in 2020 draws near.
 The IDB Group is supporting our partners to implement their NDCs and design of long-term decarbonization plans that can guide decision-makers with choice of investments that will deliver multiple sustainable development outcomes.

 Ahead of 2020 and the upcoming deadline to submit revised NDCs, the growing evidence of how climate action is going mainstream can inspire us to go even further.
 The opportunities to build more inclusive sustainable societies are there for the taking.